Page last updated: June 19, 2020

 - Speech-language pathology and audiology programs are permitted to count clinical hours earned through telepractice as part of their required supervised clinical practicum hours, including those earned after January 1, 2020.

-- The CFCC has extended through August 31, 2020, the previously announced accommodations to allow hours/experience to be counted for ASHA certification in ways which were previously not allowed.
-The CFCC’s initial timeframe for these accommodations was from March 16 to April 30, 2020, and extended to May 31, 2020 and then to August 1, 2020.
-The CFCC will consider future extensions as needed as this situation continues to evolve.
+- The CFCC has extended through December 31, 2020, the previously announced accommodations to allow hours/experience to be counted for ASHA certification in ways which were previously not allowed.
+The CFCC will continue to consider future extensions as needed as this situation continues to evolve.

 - During this time, academic programs are encouraged to find alternative ways to accommodate various methods for students to meet the standards (e.g. distance education, tele options, program extensions, etc.).

-- CAA site visits scheduled for spring 2020 have been postponed.
-The CAA is reviewing its procedures in light of new guidance from the U.S. Department of Education for accrediting agencies to determine appropriate next steps for rescheduling site visits.
+- CAA site visits scheduled for spring 2020 were postponed.
+The CAA approved an emergency policy, in light of guidance from the U.S. Department of Education for accrediting agencies, to conduct virtual site visits during the COVID-19 pandemic.
+All site visits scheduled for fall 2020 will be conducted as a virtual site visit.

 These decisions were made because of the essential health care and education roles that these students will be expected to assume upon graduation; we believe that it is in the best interest of graduate students and ultimately client/patient care and safety to uphold these accreditation and certification standards.
 CFCC and CAA are trusting that programs will ensure that students are safe and ready to participate in clinical education experiences and that they will graduate with entry-level knowledge and skills.
 We believe that any further accommodations would not be responsible in light of the assurances these standards are designed and expected to provide to the public, employers, and tax payers.